wp-plugins/audio-and-video-player/readme.txt

 = Q: Why is possible to enter more than one media files for each item? =

 A: The browsers support different formats of audio and video, so it is recommended to enter all disposable files format for each item, then the browser selects the corresponding format.
+For example, if you are inserting an audio player, it is recommended enter the location of files in .ogg and .mp3 for each item.

 = Q: I've multiple subtitle files for different languages.
 Is possible to use all of them? =